ansys/pyfluent/doc/source/user_guide/offline/case_file.rst

 CaseFile
 ========

-The ``CaseFile`` class allows you to access Fluent case information without a live Fluent session.
+The :obj:`~ansys.fluent.core.filereader.case_file.CaseFile` class allows you to access Fluent case information without a live Fluent session.
-You command ``CaseFile`` objects to read your Fluent case files before you access the case information through the ``CaseFile`` methods.
+You command :obj:`~ansys.fluent.core.filereader.case_file.CaseFile` objects to read your Fluent case files before you access the case information through the :obj:`~ansys.fluent.core.filereader.case_file.CaseFile` methods.

 Sample usage
 ------------

-This example shows how to command a ``CaseFile`` object to read a case file, and query its interface:
+This example shows how to command a :obj:`~ansys.fluent.core.filereader.case_file.CaseFile` object to read a case file, and query its interface:

 .. code-block:: python